yuanqing/sejs/README.md

 Renders the template in `tmplFile`.

-- `tmplFile` is the path to the template file.
+- `tmplFile` is the path to a template file.

 - `data` is an `object` containing values to be used in `tmpl`.